 The number of devices upgraded from an older version to the latest version of the app in the past day.

-This chart shows the software updates.
-Generally speaking, we do not believe it is extremely relevant for your ASO.
+Pro Tip: Generally speaking, we do not believe it is extremely relevant for your ASO.

 5) Current Installs by User